 Who will be there?

-Members of the Higher Education, Accessibility, and WordPress communities from all over the United States, Canada, Europe and more.
-We welcome faculty, staff, students and professionals dedicated to Accessibility and Higher Education.
+Members of the Higher Education, Accessibility, and WordPress communities from all over the globe.
+We welcome faculty, staff, students, and professionals dedicated to Accessibility and Higher Education.

 Thus far, there have been numerous niche WordPress conferences aiming toward for-profit initiatives and geared toward businesses, marketers, or eCommerce site owners.
-The concept for WPCampus is an education focused, non-profit event which will allow people to share and learn about WordPress in the world of Higher Education.
+The concept for WPCampus is an education-focused, non-profit event that will allow people to share and learn about WordPress in the world of Higher Education.